 - Have fun!

-Museum staff will be in the galleries with pencil and paper for visitors and to facilitate discussion.
+Museum staff will be in the galleries with free mini-sketchbooks and pencils for visitors and to facilitate discussion.
 Seating provided.